-Classificação por estrelas para parceiro principal das escolas Aliança Oriental para Transporte Seguro e Sustentável (EASST) have released their 2021 Annual report.
-It highlights how SR4S has been used in some projects and to advocate for safer school journeys, including:
+Classificação por estrelas para parceiro principal das escolas Aliança Oriental para Transporte Seguro e Sustentável (EASST) has released their 2021 Annual report.
+It highlights how SR4S has been used in projects and to advocate for safer school journeys, including:

 - Page 3 – Advocating #Love30 for Safer School Zones as part of the 6th UN Global Road Safety Week by joining global calls for 30km/h speed limits to be the new norm for cities, towns and villages.